Characters: The Order of the Stick: The Empire of Blood

 - Dragon with an Agenda: He is aware he's going to be around far longer than Tarquin or the rest of his party, and wants to rule the unified Western Continent once he's gone.
 However, Tarquin is aware of this, and the only stipulation he had for Malack inheriting his empire is that he gets a bigger statue.

 - Enemy Mine: With Nale.
-It ends badly.
+It ends with Nale killing him.

-- Everybody Hates Hades: Insists that deities and clerics of Death should be seen as Neutral by default, without actually stating his own alignment.
+- Everybody Hates Hades: Insists that deities and clerics of Death should be seen as Neutral by default because they reap both heroes and villain, without stating his own alignment.
 Since he is a vampire and therefore canonically Lawful Evil and planning to sacrifice a thousand a day to his god, the point is merely academic.

 - Evil Albino: His pale skin is highlighted both by his Black Cloak and the fact that he lives in a desert.
 It's not clear if this is a consequence of being a vampire or not.